A Brief History

 NFL Playoffs, 1967

 From the start of the National Football League in 1933 through 1966, there was only an NFL Championship Game held between the top 2 teams in the NFL based on regular season performance.
-By 1959, the NFL had grown to a total of 12 teams, arranged in 2 conferences of 6 teams each.
+By 1959, the NFL had grown to a total of 12 teams, arranged in 2 conferences of 6 teams each, with the conference champs playing in the championship game.
 In 1967, the league now boasted 16 teams that were arranged in 2 conferences consisting of 2 divisions each, each division with 4 teams.
+Division winners played off for the opportunity to represent the conference in the championship game.
 As the league continued to grow since, playoffs were expanded accordingly, including the use of “wild card” teams that were not division winners.